 In certain cases, the full scale analog may not match with full scale display.
 This feature allows the user to adjust the electronics so that the full scale display matches with full scale analog signal output.
 To calibrate full scale signal output

-- Access the MAIN MENU by pressing the MENU key. - Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION and then select OUTPUT SIMULATE. - Press the ENTER key to select the highlighted menu option.
+Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION and then select OUTPUT SIMULATE.